State Coal Mine

 Also see . . .
 The Brushy Mtn.
 State Mines – 70 Years of Hard Labor (Part I).
 (Submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.)

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on April 13, 2017.
 This page originally submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 92 times since then.
+This page has been viewed 96 times since then and 5 times this year.
 Photos: 1, 2. submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.